Section Crystals for Electronics

 Our aim is to produce small series of prototype substrates with tailored properties from semiconductor crystals with promising properties and to make these available to research partners to enable innovation in epitaxial and device processes or new applications.
 This requires not only the optimization of crystal growth and preparation processes with regard to technological capability, but also the development of standardized and efficient characterization methods for each specific material.

-The section also operates the "Chemical Metrology" and "Crystal Machining" support labs.
+The section also operates the “Crystal Machining” support lab.

 Carsten Hartmann, Lucinda Matiwe, Jürgen Wollweber, Ivan Gamov, Klaus Irmscher, Matthias Bickermann, Thomas Straubinger